 - Rare glycogen storage diseases (such as glucose-6-phosphatase deficiency)

-- Use of certain drugs such as salicylates and metformin
+- Use of certain drugs such as aspirin (salicylates) and metformin

 - Exposure to toxins such as cyanide and methanol